AshameTheDestroyer/Solitaire/README.md

 ### v5.
 Card Animations
 Added few animations to the cards being placed down one by one, and the deck when cards being drawn from, and they look neat!

+### v6.
+Actual Gameplay
+Now the game's finally playable, hurray! and I'm sick of the project already.